 Nate’s Grade: C

-Posted on December 19, 2019, in 2019 Movies and tagged action, adam driver, aliens, andy serkis, billie lourde, chris terrio, daisy ridley, domhnall gleeson, drama, j.j. abrams, john boyega, keri russell, lupita nyong'o, oscar isaac, richard e. grant, sci-fi, sequel, star wars.
+Posted on December 19, 2019, in 2019 Movies and tagged action, adam driver, aliens, andy serkis, billie lourde, chris terrio, daisy ridley, domhnall gleeson, drama, j.j. abrams, john boyega, keri russell, lupita nyong'o, oscar isaac, richard e. grant, sci-fi, sequel, star wars, strong heroine.
 Bookmark the permalink.
 1 Comment.